DanDuhon/DSBG-Shuffle/README.md

 ### Why isn't the code for the above answer in this repo?

+Because it's here: [DSBG-Encounters](https://github.com/DanDuhon/DSBG-Encounters) None of that code actually runs with this app (this app essentially runs the output, which I only need to generate once), so I decided to keep them separate.
-Because it's here: [DSBG-Encounters](https://github.com/DanDuhon/DSBG-Encounters) If you want more details about how everything works, feel free to read through the code there!
+If you want more details about how everything works, feel free to read through the code there!